Mikhail Svetov: Political activity

-In 2016, after returning to Russia from Japan, Svetov began his socio-political activities.
+In 2016, after returning to Russia from Japan, Svetov began his socio-political activities for the Libertarian Party.
 He helped in the election campaign of Vera Kichanova and Andrei Shalnev.
-Helped with the organization of the eighth readings of Adam Smith.
-He organized the visit of Director of the Cato Institute Peter Goetler to read.
+He also helped with the organization of the eighth readings of Adam Smith and organized the visit of Director of the Cato Institute Peter Goetler to read.
 He organized meetings and helped with the translation of the speeches of foreign guests.

-Svetov was the organizer of opposition rallies: “For Free Internet” on August 26, 2017, a rally against the blocking of Telegram in Russia on April 30, 2018, a rally against pension reform on July 29, 2018.
+Svetov was the organizer of many opposition rallies: “For Free Internet” on August 26, 2017, a rally against the blocking of Telegram in Russia on April 30, 2018, a rally against pension reform on July 29, 2018.
 He initiated a public campaign against the "law of Klishas" on the “sovereign Internet” and launched a petition against the adoption of this law, which collected 122 thousand signatures.
 Svetov also became one of the organizers of the rally in defense of the Internet in Moscow on March 10, 2019, and also spoke at it.
 Similar rallies also took place in Khabarovsk and Voronezh.
 After that, the Kremlin’s Telegram channels began to spread an “investigation” about the fact that the real customer of the rally was the video blogger PewDiePie.